-Now that many insurers have pulled their travel products from the market, the question of what this means for consumers and the industry is regularly being discussed.
+Many insurers have now pulled their travel products from the market.
+What does this mean for consumers and the industry?

-If a customer is unable to travel due to Covid-19, there is currently huge confusion around who they should be approaching to provide a refund.
-In the first instance should the customer be going to the tour operator, insurance company, or credit card provider?
-Currently there is no clear answer here, however one consideration is that the customer should try and claim through their insurance provider first, and if this is rejected they can then go to the tour operator or agent for a Refund Credit Note or cash refund.
-This would help to alleviate the issue of customers successfully claiming on their insurance and then going to the tour operator who also pays out, therefore being refunded twice.
+If a customer is unable to travel due to Covid-19, there is huge confusion around who they should approach for a refund.
+Should the customer go to the tour operator, insurance company, or credit card provider?
+Currently, there is no clear answer here, however one consideration is that the customer should try and claim through their insurance provider first, and if this is rejected they can go to the tour operator or agent for a Refund Credit Note or a cash refund.
+This would help to alleviate the issue of customers successfully claiming on their insurance and then going to the tour operator who also pays out, therefore receiving a refund twice.

-Going forward the overarching theme is that any travel insurance policies that are available need to be very clear about what is covered, to make the claims process easier.
-This does however come at a cost and we may see premiums going up.
+Going forward, the overarching theme is that any travel insurance policies that are available need to be very clear about what is covered, to make the claims process easier.
+However, this does come at a cost, and we may see premiums going up.

-The other ongoing issue to consider is chargebacks.
-Visa and Mastercard have both provided guidance on these.
-Visa has gone further than Mastercard, to say that if a customer’s booking is cancelled due to Covid-19 then a chargeback can’t be made.
-However from what we’re seeing, this isn’t feeding all the way through to merchant acquirers and they are still processing chargebacks.
+Visa and Mastercard have both provided guidance on chargebacks, which is an ongoing issue.
+Visa has gone further than Mastercard, to say that if a travel company cancels a customer’s booking due to Covid-19 then a chargeback can’t be made.
+However, from what we’re seeing, this isn’t feeding through to merchant acquirers and they are still processing chargebacks.
 If you are receiving chargebacks, especially through Visa, you should be challenging them.

 The COVID-19 crisis is rapidly evolving and the Government's response and the details of support on offer are continuously changing.
 We'll be updating our posts regularly to ensure our analysis and advice remains as accurate and useful as possible.
 To receive the very latest information as we release it follow us on LinkedIn.
 If you have any questions in the meantime, please get in touch.